Waziup/waziup.io-old/content/documentation/wazicloud/dashboard/index.md

 You can open the own Gateway UI by clicking on the "Remote access" button.
 This will open the [login screen for your gateway UI](/documentation/wazigate).

-Finally, you can edit the paramters of your gateway and delete it, using the corresponding buttons.
+Finally, you can edit the parameters of your gateway and delete it, using the corresponding buttons.

 Notifications